 Buying a house with someone else can be complicated, especially if you aren’t related.

-A declaration of trust is a great solution.
+This is why a declaration of trust is a great solution.

 What is a declaration of trust for property?